vertex-analytics/docs/src/manual/manual.md

 ## Accessing v9

-The latest build of v9 can always be accessed at [v9.vertex-analytics.com](https://v9.vertex-analytics.com).
+The latest build of v9 may be accessed at [v9.vertex-analytics.com](https://v9.vertex-analytics.com).

 ## v9 Editor